pavel-r-georgiev/HONS-project/paper/notes.md

 ## Implementatation details

  * Heartbeat messages: Push  style - every node broadcasts heartbeats
- * Timeout: Adaptive - with a back-off strategy similar to the one in TCP
+ * Timeout: Adaptive - with a back-off strategy similar to the one in TCP- actually did 2W-FD.
+QOS
  * Interpretation: Binary - node is either alive or not.
 Don't think we can benefit much from levels of certainty.
 Maybe I'm wrong here feel free to correct me.
  * Isolation: Sharing(consensus algorithm)
  * Speciliazitaion: Homogeneous(same failure detector on all nodes)
  * Monitoring type: All-to-all.
 Given the number of nodes, we will the volume of messages shouldn't be a problem.
 Maybe will look into neighbourhood-based if needed.
  * Propagation: one-to-all(needs broadcast hardware functionality.
 If an ability to broadcast is not available I will look into gossip-based propagation.

+### Consensus Algorithm

+FPL (Fischer, Lynch and Peterson 1985) : consensus is impossible in the fail-silent model with deterministic processes, even if only one process crashes

+Enter PAXOS:

+Leader - first process to detect node as dead

 ## Glossary:

 **failure** - the event in which a process halts without prior notice

 **failure detection** - the event in which a failed process is marked as suspected of failure